GaetanLepage/phd-manuscript/sections/1_introduction/1_motivations.typ

 #acr("DRL") rapidly achieved impressive results on entirely virtual tasks where interacting with the environment is cost-effective and scalable.
 Some recent works report agents interacting with environments for the equivalent of years of simulated time—OpenAI's Five agent trained on over 180 years of experience @raiman_long-term_2019, while common #acr("DRL") benchmarks like Atari require millions of frames to achieve good performance @mnih_playing_2013.
 By contrast, robots are embodied agents that must interact with the physical world, where each action has a cost.
-This mismatch gives rise to the well-known Sim-to-Real gap—the challenge of transferring policies trained in simulation to real-world hardware.
+This mismatch gives rise to the well-known sim-to-real gap—the challenge of transferring policies trained in simulation to real-world hardware.
 Overall, #acr("DRL") is a powerful framework for robotics, with many successful applications.
 However, it still faces key limitations, including poor generalization, sample inefficiency, and limited interpretability.

 === Acoustic Localization and Navigation to Enhance Perception

-Perceptually-motivated navigation is an interesting example of a complex multimodal robotics tasks.
+Perceptually-motivated navigation is a canonical example of a complex multimodal robotics tasks.
 It can be framed in various ways, depending on the context and the targeted application.
 Robots must often perform complex tasks that require gathering information and planning actions with foresight.
 Moreover, robots rarely have full observability.